janpolacek/react-re-frame-benchmarks/README.md

 # react-re-framejs-benchmarks
-Performance benchmark harness for React-Redux
+Performance benchmark harness for React-Re-Framejs

 This repo expects that you are using Yarn for package management.